Functional Specifications

 PUT /api/v1/tasks/{id}replaces all mutable fields and returns 200 while refreshingupdatedAt. - AC-8.1.5:

-DELETE /api/v1/tasks/{id}removes the task and returns 204. - AC-8.1.6:
+DELETE /api/v1/tasks/{id}removes the task and returns 204. - AC-8.1.6: Task request and response payloads support labels, dueDate, and checklistItems in addition to the core task fields.

-POST /api/v1/tasks/{id}/commentscreates a comment from a request body containingtext. - AC-8.1.7:
+POST /api/v1/tasks/{id}/commentscreates a comment from a request body containingtext. - AC-8.1.8:

-PUT /api/v1/tasks/{id}/comments/{commentId}updates an existing comment. - AC-8.1.8:
+PUT /api/v1/tasks/{id}/comments/{commentId}updates an existing comment. - AC-8.1.9:

-DELETE /api/v1/tasks/{id}/comments/{commentId}removes a comment and returns 204. - AC-8.1.9: Requesting a non-existent task ID returns 404.
+DELETE /api/v1/tasksclears all tasks and returns 204. - AC-8.1.12: Requesting a non-existent task ID returns 404.

 8.2 Filtering and Sorting via API